open-toolchain/tekton-catalog/README.md

 - **[slack-post-message](./slack/README.md)**: This task posts a message to the Slack channel(s) integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations#slack).

+## SonarQube related tasks

+- **[sonarqube-scan](./sonarqube/README.md)**: This task starts a SonarQube scan for the code in a workspace using the SonarQube server integrated to your [Continuous Delivery toolchain](https://cloud.ibm.com/docs/devsecops?topic=ContinuousDelivery-sonarqube).

 ## Tester related tasks

 - **[tester-run-tests](./tester/README.md#tester-run-tests)**: This task allows to invoke a script to execute test.